Low Rank Adaptation: Reduce the Cost of Model Fine-Tuning

 Low rank adaptation effectively stops the model from changing the internal parameters, like the weights between nodes that help the model qualify data and understand how data points relate to the whole.
 The weights within a neural network can change as needed during fine-tuning.
 By freezing them at their current values, the model will not need to undergo the time-consuming and computing power-heavy process of adjusting all of the internal parameters, and the model will continue to work as expected.

 Next, you can add a low rank matrix, which adds a small set of weights that includes only those you need for the task onto the existing weights of the model.
-Low rank is a mathematical concept that means this data is less complex than the original data.
-(It has a lower rank.)
-It’s similar to adding a filter to a camera lens in that you’re not changing what’s there inside the model; instead, you’re overlaying additional data onto it.
+Low rank is a mathematical concept, meaning this data is less complex than the original data—it has a lower rank.
+It’s similar to adding a filter to a camera lens in that you’re not changing what’s inside the model.
+Instead, you’re overlaying additional data onto it.
 By training only those added weights, you can train your model for specialized tasks faster using fewer computational resources.

 Using low rank adaptation, you can take an open-source large language model and fine-tune it to your specific needs without training an entire LLM from scratch.